 What is acupuncture treatment like?

+During the initial visit we will conduct a examination and take a full medical history.
+An individualized treatment will be created for your specific health concerns.
 After the acupuncture needles are inserted, they will remain in the points for about 30 minutes.
 This is the period of time for qi to make one circulation through the channels in the body.
 After the needle is in, there’s a feeling of warmth and tingling.
 People usually find that acupuncture treatments are very relaxing and often loose track of time.

 Is Acupuncture Safe?